 I personally never really enjoyed tempeh, at least until I learned how to cook it to please my Italian taste buds.

-So, if like me you are not a big fan of tempeh, or if you've never tried it before, give this recipe a chance.
-It's really the best vegan bolognese sauce I have ever had!
+So, if like me you are not a big fan of tempeh, give this recipe a chance.
+It’s really a worthy vegan bolognese sauce and a great recipe for vegan beginners too!

 And I promise: you won’t taste the tempeh much!
 It’s just gonna be a rich, meaty, healthy, delicious sauce.